Classification of irreducible unitary modules over $\mathfrak{u}(p,q|n)$: The general linear Lie superalgebra

-A unitary $\mathfrak{gl}_{p+q|n}$-module is called \textit{admissible} if its restriction to $\mathfrak{k}$ decomposes as a direct sum of finite-dimensional simple $\mathfrak{k}$-modules, each occurring with finite multiplicity.
-Every admissible unitary module admits a weight-space decomposition with respect to the Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{gl}_{p+q|n}$.
+We say that a $\mathfrak{gl}_{p+q|n}$-module is \textit{admissible} if its restriction to $\mathfrak{k}$ in \eqref{glk} decomposes into a direct sum of finite-dimensional simple $\mathfrak{k}$-modules, each occurring with finite multiplicity.
+Every admissible module admits a weight-space decomposition with respect to the Cartan subalgebra $\mathfrak{h}$ of $\mathfrak{gl}_{p+q|n}$.
 Throughout, we work with the category of admissible unitary $\mathfrak{gl}_{p+q|n}$-modules, which is the super analogue of the framework used by Enright, Howe and Wallach in their classification of unitary highest-weight modules \cite{EHW83}.

 The following gives necessary weight conditions for admissible unitary $\mathfrak{gl}_{p+q|n}$-modules (cf. \cite[Lemma 2.1]{FN91}). \begin{lemma} Let $V$ be an admissible unitary $\mathfrak{gl}_{p+q|n}$-module, and let $\lambda=\sum_{i=1}^{p+q}\lambda_i \epsilon_i + \sum_{\mu=1}^n \omega_{\mu}\delta_{\mu}$ be any weight of $V$.
 Then, $\lambda$ is real, and